 I had dengue.
 Damn it!
 Some damn mosquito had – despite all my preventative measures – still managed to get me.
 I spent the next half hour after realising what my symptoms were laying on my bed in agony and swearing every Celtic expletive and imaginative curse on every damn mosquito that I could think of.

 But at least now I knew what it was, and that meant I knew what to do too.
 Sort of.

 Up until this point I had only ever heard of dengue in the classroom, or as part of an anecdotal tale on the tropical disease unit and the emergency division where I had worked as a nurse.
-I’d never personally come across it in a patient, and certainly never been the victim of it.
+I’d never up until this point personally come across it in a patient, and certainly never been the victim of it.

-I tried to dredge up from the back of my mind all the information I had about dengue, which I admit at the time wasn’t much more than the basics.
+I tried to dredge up from the back of my mind all the information I could muster about dengue, which I admit at the time wasn’t much more than the basics.
 But it was enough to calm myself down and to get myself thinking rationally.

 The problem with dengue fever is that there is no treatment.
 No cure.
 No magic pill you can take.
 You just have to fight through it.
+And fighting was one thing I was damn good at.
 Just knowing that vital piece of information was ridiculously reassuring to me at the time.